Last modified: February 2023

 We collect several types of information from and about users of our Website, and through select Third-Party Sites including information:

-- by which you may be personally identified, such as name, postal address, e-mail address, telephone number, or any other identifier by which you may be contacted online or offline ("personal information");
+- That identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, to you, your household or your device (“personal information”).
+Personal information includes name, postal address, e-mail address, telephone number, or any other identifier by which you may be contacted online or offline

-- that is about you but individually does not identify you; and/or
+- That is about you but individually does not identify you

 Personal information does not include: